jwong105/jwong105/README.md

 I'm currently in my 4th year at the University of British Columbia pursuing a Bachelor of Computer Science!

-Fun fact:
-- ✨I'm obsessed with puzzles✨ Like actually.
-I have stacks of puzzle boxes.
-I just need a good movie playlist and my puzzles and you'll never see me again.
-All my money goes towards puzzles and buying frames for my puzzles :)

 <!--
 **jwong105/jwong105** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.